DarraghReid/eden/README.md

     Aside from all classes and ids being renamed, there are major structural differences.
 For example, the w3schools example is simply a list of anchor tags.
 Each menu item in the Studio section of Eden is comprised of four different elements including a two divs, and anchor tag, an image, and a paragraph tag.
 This required significantly more editing in style.css.

 * The canvas section of the Studio is where users can manipulate the various garden elements that they have selected from the menu above.
 Each element that appears on the canvas is removable, moveable, and resizable.
 This allows the user to be creative in their designs.
-The canvas section has an overflow of hidden, thus the images cannot be moved onto other section of the site.
+The canvas section has an overflow of hidden, thus the images cannot be moved onto other sections of the site.

 #### Footer